gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {: #sctp-encryption-chunk-layering title="SCTP Encryption Chunk layering
 in regard to SCTP and upper layer protocol"}

-SCTP Encryption Chunk performs protection operations on the whole SCTP payload.
+SCTP Encryption Engine performs protection operations on the whole SCTP plain packet payload, i.e. all chunks after the SCTP common header.
 Information protection is kept during the lifetime of the Association and no information is sent in plain except than the initial SCTP handshake, the SCTP common Header and the SCTP Encrypted Chunk header.
-Mutual Authentication of the endpoint is performed before any ULP data chunk is sent.

 SCTP Encryption Chunk capability is agreed by the peers at the initialization of the SCTP Association, during that phase the peers exhange information